uwescience/WaterReuseDSSG2024/motivation.md

       <td><b>Climate policy researcher (Joe)</b></td>
       <td>Joe is a climate policy researcher at a university.
 He wants to aggregate different climate risks, produce an index, and make a visualization available to nontechnical users on his GitHub to showcase his work</td>
       <td>Provide cleaned datasets; use output to map index, make a visualization of that input (map) available to nontechnical users via a website</td>
-      <td>Ability to load datasets; checks notifying whether datasets are in a format that GeoNDXR can work with; clear functions & workflow to output HTML pages; clear user guide specifying her options with the output; ability to customize output; transparently explain how indices are calculated | High; focused in R; wants a streamlined workflow for index generation but would like flexibility in display options, optimized for GitHub</td>
+      <td>Ability to load datasets; checks notifying whether datasets are in a format that GeoNdxR can work with; clear functions & workflow to output HTML pages; clear user guide specifying her options with the output; ability to customize output; transparently explain how indices are calculated | High; focused in R; wants a streamlined workflow for index generation but would like flexibility in display options, optimized for GitHub</td>
     </tr>
     <tr>
       <td><b>Data science job market candidate (Daniel)</b></td>